Vishal12102003/Bank_Data_Analysis-SQL/README.md

 ## 🧠 Insights

-- Branches and states with highest loan ROI identified.
+- Branches and states with the highest loan ROI identified.
 - Youth demographic took the majority of loans.
 - ~X% of loans were either defaulted or delinquent.
 - Personal loans were the most popular by volume.